RiiConnect24/Wii-Guide/_pages/en_US/riitag.md

 ###### Configurable USB Loader

-We do not offer support for Configurable USB Loader, as we are focused on USB Loader GX and WiiFlow.
+We do not offer support for Configurable USB Loader, as it's outdated compared to USB Loader GX and WiiFlow Lite.
 {: .notice--info}

 You can use the `CfgLoaderConfigurator.exe` program (Windows only) instead of editing the `config.txt` file mentioned below if you want to.